rawitat/gtypist_lessons/programming_quotes.typ

 S:The biggest risk is not taking any risk.
 In a world that changing really quickly, :the only strategy that is guaranteed to fail is not taking risks.

+*:G6_30
+I:Henry Petroski
+S:The most amazing achievement of the computer software industry is its continuing :cancellation of the steady and staggering gains made by the computer hardware :industry.

+*:G6_31
+I:Timm Martin
+S:True innovation often comes from the small startup who is lean enough to launch :a market but lacks the haft to own it.

+*:G6_32
+I:Larry Wall
+S:Computer language design is just like a stroll in the park.
+Jurassic Park, that is.

+*:G6_33
+I:David Emery
+S:The only people who have anything to fear from free software are those whose products :are worth even less.

+*:G6_34
+I:Maurice Wilkes
+S:As soon as we started programming, we found to our surprise that it wasn't as easy :to get programs right as we had thought.
+Debugging had to be discovered.
+I can :remember the exact instant when I realized that a large part of my life from then on :was going to be spent in finding mistakes in my own programs.

+*:G6_35
+I:David Wheeler
+S:All problems in computer science can be solved by another level of indirection.
+ :
+ :(Related) But that ususally will create another problem.

+*:G6_36
+I:Joel Spolsky
+S:It's harder to read code than to write it.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU